The world is on information overload.

-Distractions are everywhere.
-Every day, a new software is born that promises to make your funnels work automatically.
+Distractions are everywhere and every day, new software is born that promises to make your funnels work automatically.
 Every day, a new marketing idea is hatched.
-Every day, something new comes out that may or may not affect your business.
-The only way to really avoid these types of distractions is to give yourself permission to only look at new things part of the time.
+Something new comes out every day that may or may not affect your business.
+The only way to really avoid these types of distractions is to give yourself permission to only look at new things at set times.
 Schedule limited testing of new ideas while continuing with your plans already in place.

 Watch Out for Gurus

 There is nothing automatically wrong with a guru, well, unless the guru calls themselves a guru.
 Guru is a term that should only be imparted by someone else, not the guru.
-Well-meaning people can find themselves at guru status with a cult-like following, and that type of power can get to their head.
+Well-meaning people can find themselves at guru status with a cult-like following.
+That type of power can get to their head.
 They may even start saying things that seem a little off like, “Email marketing is dead.” or other black and white statements that simply cannot be true.

 Don’t Believe All the Hype

-While most business owners try to be honest with their presentations, sometimes hype can get so overblown that even a good plan seems disappointing once it’s in place.
+Most business owners try to be honest with their presentations.
+Sometimes though, hype can get so overblown that even a good plan seems disappointing once it’s in place.
 It’s important that you understand that marketing sometimes includes hype, and you should take it with a grain of salt.
 But also consider avoiding anything that just seems to be all hype and no substance as much as possible.